 Reporting from the Sierra Juarez Mountains, Mexico — In the high table land, a small, rawboned woman picks her way across ash and sand to a cave where she slept as a girl when her family came to harvest pine nuts every August.
-Teodora Cuero is 90 years old, half-blind behind her sunglasses, with skin like crinkled wax paper.
+Teodora Cuero is 90 years old (deceased in 2014), half-blind behind her sunglasses, with skin like crinkled wax paper.
 She moves her fingers over the lichen-mottled rock, and the memories flood her with emotion.
 She talks of lost friends and family members, how they used to live.
 Her friend Mike Wilken, an anthropologist, listens with rapt attention.
 What she describes are final scenes from the Indians’ ancient yearly migration between the sea and desert, a pattern of life in Southern California and northern Baja long before the Spanish set foot here.

 The territory of Cuero’s people, the Kumeyaay, extended along the coast from what is today Carlsbad in the north, to the Santo Tomas Valley in Baja in the south, and over the mountains to the desert.
 The international boundary that was drawn across that terrain would put the tribe on separate trajectories.
 So unlike the many native peoples of Southern California whose language and customs were extinguished, hers found a measure of refuge in the remote, dusty valleys just south of the border.